 All students who desire to play a sport at the Division I or Division II level in college must register with the NCAA Eligibility Center at eligibilitycenter.org.

-The NCAA Eligibility Center reviews the academics and amateurism of all prospective student athletes.
+The NCAA Eligibility Center reviews the academics and amateurism of all prospective student- athletes.

 There are different eligibility requirements for Division I, Division II and Division III athletics.
-Division I athletics have the strictest requirements of the three divisions and Division III does not have any requirements of athletes.
+Division I athletics has the strictest requirements of the three divisions and Division III does not have any requirements of athletes.
 See descriptions below of the different divisions per the NCAA website.